-Elizabeth and Nate Thomas lived a normal suburban life, they had a house, careers as professionals, good savings and had started a young family.
+Elizabeth and Nate lived a normal suburban life, they had a house, careers as professionals (Liz was a media executive and Nate was a software developer), they had good savings and had started a young family.
 But they were becoming increasingly tired spending the majority of their days working without really seeing an end in sight.

 They decided to pursue a ‘tree-change’ dream and to become as self sufficient as they could.
-To achieve this, the young family embraced frugality to achieve a savings rate of over 70%.
+To achieve this, the young family embraced frugality to achieve an average savings rate of over 70% (which peaked at 82%, or 93% if you could their 401K retirement savings account contributions).
 For three years Elizabeth blogged about their journey, which some saw as extreme frugality, but to them just became the new normal.

 Instead of catching a movie, the family took their *frugal hound* down to the dog park.
 Instead of going to a restaurant, Elizabeth and Nate cooked up many wonderful whole food Veggie based meals at home.
 Their frugal lifestyle was less about sacrificing, but more about replacing expensive activities; substituting them with more wholesome community and family based events.